 Jag practises corporate and commercial law.
 He works primarily with partnerships and private companies on a variety of transactions, including asset/share acquisitions and dispositions, corporate finance matters, the ...

-Andrew practises corporate and commercial law in the Vancouver office of Lawson Lundell.
-He assists domestic and international clients on a broad range of corporate legal matters with an emphasis on mergers and acquisitions and general corporate transactions.
+Andrew assists domestic and international clients on a broad range of corporate legal matters with an emphasis on mergers and acquisitions and general corporate transactions.
 He has experience advising public and private ...

 Lawson Lundell's Business Law Blog covers a wide range of topics relevant to businesses of all sorts, including corporate governance, corporate commercial law, corporate finance and securities, mergers and acquisitions, procurement, private equity and venture capital, intellectual property, and business taxation.
 Please also see our litigation, project law, China law, and real estate law blogs.